Adobe Reader XI toolbar

 Windows 7 x86 (not the present machine), 4GB DRAM, 250GB SATA (~70% free), nothing else running at the time of installation/update.

 this is the PDF.js PDf viewer in Firefox, which replaces Adobe Reader.
-You can switch back to Reader easily if you'd like Use the Adobe Reader plugin to view or download PDF files
+You can switch back to Reader easily if you'd like Use Adobe Reader to view PDF files in Firefox

 Well that's nice, Win7 search does not find a "PDF.js" or "pdf.js" anywhere on that machine.
 Plenty of other Java script files, tho...